-please click above edge to see the article on Ilas Mag website in Italian
+please click on edge to see the article on Ilas Mag website in Italian

 Kristin Man, A-mare.
 Photographic sculptures of a world without borders